 - And then Peter's utterly empty expression while he's lying on the deck of the ship after being thrown down by Hook is so hard to look at.
 The boy looks like he's just had every last hope stolen from him.

-- Hook's death is surprisingly sad.
+- As much as he deserved it, Hook's death is surprisingly sad.
 He slowly sinks to his doom while the children chant "Old!
 Alone!
 Done for!"
 He struggles to escape the crocodile, but eventually gives up and resigns himself to his fate.

 - "You die alone and unloved.
 Just like me."